mackcoder/Autoencoder-Detect-SQL-Injection-XSS/README.md

   - Initialize the input layer for neural network
   - Compresses the input data into a lower-dimensional representation (encoded)
   - Helps the model learn the most relevant patterns from normal data (encoded)
-  - The algorithym reconstructs the original input from the compressed representation by itself
+  - The algorithym reconstructs the original input from the compressed representation by itself (decoded)
-  - The final layer matches the original input shape
+  - The final layer matches the original input shape (decoded)
 ```python
 #3 Criação da arquitetura do Autoencoder
 input_dim = X_treino.shape[1]  #Define o número de atributos de entrada